DanielHou315/Spatial-Audio-Guidance-System/README.md

 # Spatial Audio Guidance System (SAGS)
 A guiding system prototype for the visually-impaired using spatial audio.

+Please take a look at the program demonstration here: https://youtu.be/5KMiXsBnYDU

 # Features
 This program uses a ZED 2 camera to detect objects and their spatial positions.
 Then, OpenAL renders spatial audio signals that indicates the position of the objects detected.